technix/atrament-web-ui/README.md

 + [>>>(clickable=3 animation=5 delay=10)] -> next_knot
 ```

 ### Hypertext mode

-When global tag `hypertext` is set, Atrament UI switches to hypertext mode.
+If global tag `hypertext` is set, Atrament UI switches to hypertext mode.
 In this mode choice options are not displayed.
-However, author can use `[link=target choice text]link text[/link]` to link specific phrases to scene choices.
+However, author can use `[link=target choice text]link text[/link]` to link specific phrases to the choices.

-For better use experience in hypertext mode authors can set global tags `single_scene` and `scenes_align: top`.
+For better user experience in hypertext mode authors can set global tags `single_scene` and `scenes_align: top`.

 ```
 # hypertext